Hafez al-Assad: Power struggle and 1966 coup

 General Salah Jadid, who launched a 1966 coup together with Assad.

 In the aftermath of the 1963 coup, at the First Regional Congress (held 5 September 1963) Assad was elected to the Syrian Regional Command (the highest decision-making body in the Syrian Regional Branch).
-While not a leadership role, it was Assad's first appearance in national politics; in retrospect, he said he positioned himself "on the left" in the Regional Command.
+While not a leadership role, it was Assad's first appearance in national politics.
+In retrospect, he said he positioned himself "on the left" in the Regional Command.
 Khalid al-Falhum, a Palestinian who would later work for the Palestine Liberation Organization (PLO), met Assad in 1963; he noted that Assad was a strong leftist "but was clearly not a communist", committed instead to Arab nationalism.

 During the 1964 Hama riot, Assad voted to suppress the uprising violently if needed.
 The decision to suppress the Hama riot led to a schism in the Military Committee between Muhammad Umran and Jadid.
 Umran opposed force, instead wanting the Ba'ath Party to create a coalition with other pan-Arab forces.
 Jadid desired a strong one-party state, similar to those in the communist countries of Europe.
-Assad, as a junior partner, kept quiet at first but eventually allied himself with Jadid.
+Assad, as a junior partner, reserved his opinion at first but eventually allied himself with Jadid.
 Why Assad chose to side with him has been widely discussed; he probably shared Jadid's radical ideological outlook.
 Having lost his footing on the Military Committee, Umran aligned himself with Aflaq and the National Command; he told them that the Military Committee was planning to seize power in the party by ousting them.
 Because of Umran's defection, Rifaat al-Assad (Hafez's brother) succeeded Umran as commander of a secret military force tasked with protecting Military Committee loyalists.